-Shakespeare meets the Mafia in 1950s Sicily in Shakespeare & Co.’s new production of "Much Ado About Nothing."
-At nearly three hours it’s too long, and it has a weak performance in an important role.
-On the other hand, its text is clearly and meaningfully projected.
+Shakespeare meets the Mafia in 1950s Sicily in Shakespeare & Co.’s new production of romantic comedy “Much Ado About Nothing,” and the heartening news is that the results are infinitely more professional and rewarding than S&Co.’s dreadful Bard renderings of last summer.
+Not that this “Ado” is flawless.
+At nearly three hours it’s too long, and it has a terminally weak performance in an important role.
+On the other hand, its text is clearly and meaningfully projected, a fact we are supposed to take for granted in S&Co. productions but that isn’t always the case.
+There’s also ongoing vigor and rhythm to Daniela Varon’s staging, and a number of the individual perfs are very good.
 Mafia or no, here’s an “Ado” that for the most part entertains handsomely.

 Making the two families in the play members of the Mafia brings nothing to it and its “merry war” between anti-romantics Beatrice and Benedick, apart from some double-barreled shotguns and switchblades toted by the thuglike cohorts of Don Pedro.
 And the period costumes are, for the most part, unattractive.
 This is all too true of the clothes for Paula Langton’s Beatrice, which are anything but flattering; her final ill-fitting dress makes her look like a frumpy matron.